Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

-In addition, to most effectively compare these two LSAT prep courses head-to-head, we’ve divided up our team’s thoughts based on the areas where we see each company winning.
+To most effectively compare these two LSAT prep courses head-to-head, we’ve divided up our team’s thoughts based on the areas where we see each company winning.
 Let’s start with the categories where LSATMax is stronger.

 Not only do LSATMax’s problem breakdowns and study materials go deeper, but we also liked the structure of LSATMax’s prep program better than Magoosh’s.

 In short, Magoosh doesn’t create a personalized study plan for you, telling you what to study and when.
 Instead they sort of lump all of their study materials into a library of content, and you drive your own studies, picking and choosing what to study and when.

 The content and teaching points in Magoosh’s videos are solid, but the videos just seem like they’re from the late 1990s.
 The picture is just grainy and outdated.

 By contrast, LSATMax’s videos feature a multitude of colors, bolding, key point callouts, and other cool features that keep the content as engaging as it can be given the restricted delivery format.

 I’m still trying to wrap my head around that, but the point remains: LSATMax’s prep books are right up there with Kaplan and Princeton Review.
 They’re analytical, provide tons of great detail, and perhaps most importantly, are smartly organized.

 This is in opposition to Magoosh, who really sticks to their digital-first nature by not offering any prep books.
 I mean, Magoosh does have written lessons online, but you can’t even really compare the written study materials here.
 LSATMax by a mile if you’re a text-based learner.

 There’s no debating that Magoosh is the better value between the two companies.
-The Magoosh LSAT course costs just a shade under $300, while the LSATMax course options range from around $600 to $1,500.
-And even at that, the most popular LSATMax package costs $1,000 – so you’re talking a $700 difference for the closest apples-to-apples comparison.
+The Magoosh LSAT course costs just a shade under $300, while the LSATMax course options range from around $500 to $1,400.

 It’s clear from stacking these two prep courses up side-by-side that Magoosh is more affordable and offers better bang for your buck.

-Practice Problem Explanations
+LSAT Practice Problem Explanations

-Advantage: Magoosh.
 This is a VERY hard category for our team to call, and it was far from unanimous, but when it comes to practice question explanations, we give the edge to Magoosh.

 But what separates these two is the fact that Magoosh offers video solutions with over 800 of their practice problems.
 To be clear, these videos aren’t the best quality, as they have the same outdated format as their video lessons.

 In other words, LSATMax promises a 1+ point score increase, and Magoosh 5+ points.
 You don’t need me to tell you who wins this category.

-Advantage: Magoosh.
 When talking about extras, Magoosh provides a surprising amount of value for their ultra-low price point.
 And without a doubt, the most valuable of these resources is their email support.